nxskok/pasias/docs/07-sign-mood-median.md

 story can be very different.
 Of course you knew I would investigate this.
-There is a distribution called the "Laplace" or "double exponential" distribution, that has very long tails.\endnote{If you've ever run into the exponential distribution, you'll recall that this is right skewed with a very long tail.
-The Laplace distribution looks like two of these glued back to back.} The distribution is not in base R, but there is a package called `smoothmest` that contains a function `rdoublex` to generate random values from this distribution.
+There is a distribution called the "Laplace" or "double exponential" distribution, that has very long tails.
+<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">If you've ever run    into the exponential distribution, you'll recall that this is    right skewed with a very long tail.
+The Laplace distribution looks    like two of these glued back to back.</span>
+The distribution is not in
+base R, but there is a package called `smoothmest` that contains a function `rdoublex` to generate random values from this distribution.
 So we're going to do a simulation investigation of the power of the sign test for Laplace data, by the same simulation technique that we did above.
-Like the normal, the Laplace distribution is symmetric, so its mean and median are the same (which makes our life easier).\endnote{This is about the *only* way in which the normal and Laplace distributions are alike.}
+Like the normal, the Laplace distribution is symmetric, so its mean and median are the same (which makes our life easier).
+<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">This is about the *only*  way in which the normal and Laplace distributions are alike.</span>

 Let's test the hypothesis that the median is zero.
 We'll suppose that the true median is 0.5 (this is called `mu` in